 6. Name calling and exclusion

-I guess this is the compounding result of letting one blog post (or microblog update/discussion) after the other pass, for the past years, without giving any solid counter-reaction that may have implied the negative assumptions as valid.
+I guess this is the compounding result of letting one blog post (column write-ups or microblog discussion) after the other pass, for the past years, without giving any solid counter-reaction that may have implied the negative assumptions as valid.
 Then others pick-up and catch-on resulting to chaos.

 7. Blog marketing industry competition (August 22, 2010)